WHO expects decision on emergency listing for Chinese vaccines soon

 Such an emergency WHO listing is a prerequisite for purchase by the COVAX vaccine-sharing facility designed to get shots to poorer countries.
 It also helps guide countries with less developed regulatory systems about a vaccine's safety and efficacy.

-So far, the WHO has issued emergency listings for Pfizer and BioNTech’s COVID-19 vaccine, as well as versions of AstraZeneca’s vaccine made by the Serum Institute of India and South Korea’s AstraZeneca-SKBio.
+So far, the WHO has issued emergency listings for Pfizer and BioNTech's (22UAy.DE) COVID-19 vaccine, as well as versions of AstraZeneca's (AZN.L) vaccine made by the Serum Institute of India and South Korea's AstraZeneca-SKBio.

 Our Standards: The Thomson Reuters Trust Principles.